gletort/FishFeats/docs/Touching-labels.md

 !!! abstract "Transforms the segmented cells to connected labels (touching)"
 	_Select `Misc:Touching labels` in the action choice list to do this step_

 In general after segmentation, the labels (the cells) are separated by one (or more) black pixels corresponding to the junctions.
-This option expands the labels so that they all touch, so that it can be used into other plugins like [Griottes](https://github.com/BaroudLab/napari-griottes) to generate the graph of the cells neighboring relationship.
+This option expands the labels so that they all touch, so that it can be loaded into other plugins like [Griottes](https://github.com/BaroudLab/napari-griottes) to generate the graph of the cells neighboring relationship.

 ![touchs](imgs/touchs.png)

 ## Napari-Griottes interoperability

-This option allows to use the [napari-Griottes](https://github.com/BaroudLab/napari-griottes) plugin to generate spatial graph of cells relationship.
+This option allows to use the [napari-Griottes](https://github.com/BaroudLab/napari-griottes) plugin to generate spatial graph of cell relationships.

 To install this plugin, do:
 ```